 The museum was small but nice, and there were plenty of places to eat and shop in the old town which was lovely.
 We then drove a few hours to the airport and headed back to Manchester!

-I hope you enjoyed reading about my trip to Greece, and if you have any recommendations for places to visit then do comment below!
+I hope you enjoyed reading about my Greece trip, and if you have any recommendations for places to visit then do comment below!
 You can see some more pictures on my insta over at @jessrigg_

 This post does not contain any paid advertisements or gifted products however it may contain affiliate links which are marked with a *.
 This means I may earn a commission from any purchase at no extra cost to you.